vera-ho/Duck-Hunt/README.md

 ![Duck Hunt](https://i.imgur.com/yjncFVL.jpg)

 # Background
 Duck Hunt is an 80's retro game where the player takes Dog to go duck hunting.
-In this project, the player will "hunt" the flying ducks using their mouse or trackpad.
+In this project to create a clone of the game, the player will "hunt" the flying ducks using their mouse or trackpad.
 Points are given for successful hunts and the player has 3 lives - or 3 misses - before the game over.

 # Functionality
 In Duck Hunt, users will be able to: